-Whether you are currently living with inflamatory bowel disease (IBD) or are newly diagnosed, it can be a challenge to sustain optimal health.
+Whether you are currently living with Crohn’s disease or ulcerative colitis [the two main forms of inflammatory bowel disease (IBD)] it can be a challenge to sustain optimal health.
 You are confronted with daily distractions and obstacles, but strive to uphold a balanced lifestyle.
 Your perseverance and ability to reach your fullest potential is an inspiration to others who are living with IBD.
 The AbbVie IBD Scholarship Program, in partnership with the Crohn’s and Colitis Foundation of Canada (CCFC), wants to help you rise above your personal challenges in pursuit of your dreams.

 The AbbVie IBD Scholarship Program awards students who are living well with IBD, and strive to sustain an optimal level of wellness allowing them to excel and inspire others to do the same.